-NAFEMS is the International Association for the Engineering Modelling, Analysis and Simulation Community.
-It is a not-for-profit organization which was established in 1983.
+MS is the International Association for the Engineering Modelling, Analysis and Simulation Community or-profit organization which was established in 1983.

-INCOSE is a non-profit membership organization, dedicated to advancing interdisciplinary principles and practices that enable the realization of successful systems.
+INCOSE is a non-profit membership organization, dedicated to advancing interdisciplinary principl

-It is the express purpose of the signatory organizations to support processes that provide customers with systems that perform optimally and are affordable.
-By joining efforts, the signatory organizations facilitate the exchange and further development of their knowledge and best practices towards comprehensive integration into the design and operation of successful systems.
+It is the express purpose of the signatory organizations to support processes that provide customers with system; that perform optimally and are affordable.
+By joining efforts, the signatory organizations facilitate to system; that perform optimally and organizations of the signature of the signature of support of the system; and further organization of the signature of the signature of the signature of the system; and signature of the system; and signature of the signatur

-.SCOPE AND OBJECTIVES: The Parties will each appoint personnel to explore collaboration opportunities and ropose specific objectives on what each party will pursue and how the collaborative efforts will be handled. he potentiol scope for partnering includes, but is not limited to:
+3. SUPPE AND UBLEL TIVES: The Parties will each appoint personnel to expore collaboration opportunities an propose specific objectives on what each party will pursue and how the collaborative efforts will be handled.
+The potential scope for partnering includes, but is not limited to:

-- Promotion opportunities at one another's annual meetings and symposia.
-Adoption of a policy permitting one complication's members to join and exiting and exitin - b.
-Adoption of a policy permitting one organization's members to join and participate in the technical or working groups of the other companization for a nonimal annual few without requiring dual society-kevel membership; thretby facilitating opportunities for cross-talk among practitioners of the two organizations.
-This may include preferential access to the dether organization's products or other IP. - Facilitation of opportunities for joint collaborative publications, tutorials, presentations, and development/improvement of processes, methods, guidance and tools; place co-marketing of any joint products, public relations and communications about the nature of the relationship, and sharing of initiations or conjects of ontonetial latenate to the Pacified methods.
+- a.
+Promotion opportunities at one another's annual meetings and sympo - b.
+Adoption of a policy permitting one organization's members to join and participate in the technical or working groups of the other organization for a normal annual fiee, without requiring dual society-level membership; thereby facilitating opportunities for cross-talk among practitioners of the two organization.
+This may include preferential acress to the other organization's products or other IP. - c.
+Facilitation of opportunities for joint collaborative publications, tutorials, presentations, and development/improvement of processes, methods, guidance and tools; plus co-marketing of any joint products, public relations and communications about the nature of the relationship, and sharing of initiatives or projects of potential interest to the Parties' members.